Cjblack21/ckcm-payroll/ABSENCE_DEDUCTION_REMOVAL.md

-# Absence Deduction Removal - Complete Fix
+pm# Absence Deduction Removal - Complete Fix

 ## Problem
 The "Absence Deduction" type was being auto-created by the attendance system, causing conflicts with the payroll system's real-time deduction calculations.